alexsio03/alexsio03/README.md

 - 👋 Hi, I’m @alexsio03 (Alex Warda)
 - 👀 I’m interested in skiing, climbing, skateboarding, fishing, and coding!
-- 🌱 I’m currently learning Systems Architecture and Image Processing
+- 🌱 I’m currently learning Software Engineering and Language Development
-- 💞️ I’m 19, from the Bay Area, and studying at Cal Poly SLO
+- 💞️ I’m 20, from the Bay Area, and studying at Cal Poly SLO
 - 📫 How to reach me: aawarda@calpoly.edu